Today’s Reading: James 2:21-26 and 5:10-11

 In the same way, was not even Rahab the prostitute considered righteous for what she did when she gave lodging to the spies and sent them off in a different direction?
 As the body without the spirit is dead, so faith without deeds is dead. – James 2:25-26

 Rahab also had to go through a time of trusting and waiting.
 She helped the spies escape and then she waited – waited for the day of her own rescue.
 While the world around her continued to judge her by her past actions of sin and prostitution, God saw Rahab’s faith as evidenced in her heroic actions.
 Rahab was not considered righteous in spite of the sinful decisions she had made, she was counted as righteous because of her faith in the God of Israel and her willingness to put her own life at risk in order to be used by God for the preservation of His people.

-Dear God, help us to trust you as Abraham did – to trust You to do what only You can do.
-Help us to live not on the basis of what we see we cannot do but on what we know you can do.
+Dear God, thank you so much for seeing us for who you created us to be, who we are and who we will become.
+Help us to trust you as Abraham did – to trust You to do what only You can do.
+Help us to live not on the basis of what we see we cannot do but on what we know YOU can do.
 Like Job and Rahab, let our actions be the seamless unity of believing and doing.
 Today, may you find that our faith is not barren but that our faith is fruitful!
 Amen.